 Reporting a repair

 You can submit a repair request during office hours via the repair form or the Repairs Contact Point (088) 730 42 00.
-Within one working day, you will be contacted about your repair.
+Within 1-5 working days, you will be contacted about your repair.
 For emergency repairs, you can contact the Contact Point 24 hours a day, seven days a week.